aweymo-ui/thesis/content/2_presentation.md

 </div>
 <br>

-In conclusion, I hope this presentation has demonstrated the scholarly gaps this study would address in advertising history and the unique opportunity to study the formation of modern American advertising alongside the development of an aspirational metropolis in the Inland Empire.
+In conclusion, I hope this presentation has demonstrated the scholarly gaps this study would address in advertising history why a digital project would best serve the visual, material and comparative nature of the focus and the unique opportunity to study the formation of modern American advertising alongside the development of an aspirational metropolis in the Inland Empire.

 <br>